kenjdavidson/base16-scss/docs/index.md

 # Overview

-This project started off as a way in which to play with [Rouge](http://rouge.jneen.net/) highlighter themes within Jekyll - but it's turned into a method for getting Base16 themes into any Scss driven web project.
-The goal became getting any Base16 theme available or developed to be available to all framework (Jekyll, Rouge, CSS, etc).
+This project started off as a way in which to play with [Rouge](http://rouge.jneen.net/) highlighter themes within Jekyll - but it's turned into something entirely different.
+While playing with Jekyll and Rouge I came across the [Base16 project](https://github.com/chriskempson/base16) and decided that it would be an interesting an idea to attempt and implement into a project making the themes available web projects.

-## Configure
+## Conversion

-Configure the `$base16schemes` map using the [Base16 Guidelines](https://github.com/chriskempson/base16/blob/master/styling.md) using a pre-made or custom set of colors (the default settings are [base16-default-dark](https://github.com/chriskempson/base16-default-schemes/blob/master/default-dark.yaml).

-In order to use the basic functionality (which is to create one or more schemes) the following steps should be taken:

-1. Import or set the appropriate `$base16name: ()` map.
-2. Override the default `:root` configuration `$base16schemes: (':root': $base16name, [...])`.
-3. Import the `@import "$base16scss"` to perform the building.
+The project converts your configured schemes into CSS selector variables following the [Base16 Guidelines](https://github.com/chriskempson/base16/blob/master/styling.md).
+For example, the following:

+{% highlight ruby %}
+@import "base16scss/schemes/base16";

+$base16schemes: (
+  '.base16-dark': $base16-dark
+);

+@import "base16scss/base16scss";
+{% endhighlight %}

+is converted into the following CSS (where the default :root selector is based on the base16-github scheme):

 {% highlight css %}
-:root {
+:root { --base00: #ffffff; --base01: #f5f5f5; --base02: #c8c8fa; ... }
-  ...
-}
-{% endhighlight%}

-The default provided without any additions is `$base16-github`, it can be overridden by setting:

-{% highlight scss %}
-$base16default: (
-	base00: "181818",
-	base01: "282828",
-	base02: "383838",
-	base03: "585858",
-	base04: "b8b8b8",
-	base05: "d8d8d8",
-	base06: "e8e8e8",
-	base07: "f8f8f8",
-	base08: "ab4642",
-	base09: "dc9656",
-	base0A: "f7ca88",
-	base0B: "a1b56c",
-	base0C: "86c1b9",
-	base0D: "7cafc2",
-	base0E: "ba8baf",
-	base0F: "a16946"
-) !default;
+.base16-dark { --base00: #181818; --base01: #282828; --base02: #383838; ... }
 {% endhighlight %}

-## Enjoy
+## Application

-All the guideline values will now be available in both `$base16-schema` or `--root: {}`.
-Your Rouge highlights will now be displayed with the configured scheme.
+The newly converted `$base16schemes` and CSS variables can now be applied across your application.
+The standard `:root {}` values are based off the [base16-github](https://github.com/Defman21/base16-github-scheme) scheme, but to override it for a specific code block (say we want javascript to be base16 dark) the following is possible:

+{:.base16-dark}
-{% highlight javascript %}
+{% highlight javascript linenos %}
 angular.module('UserModule', [])
   .service('UserService', ['$http', function($http){
     return {